evanx/sublog-http/README.md

 We found that `redis-cli psubscribe` didn't suit that use case, e.g. piping to `jq` or `python -mjson.tool` to format the JSON.
 See https://github.com/evanx/sub-push where we transfer messages to a list, `brpop` and then pipe to `jq`

+However it seemed like a good idea to use a browser to render the logging messages, even for local viewing, which prompted the development of this `sublog-http` service.

 ## Implementation